-Stephen is also currently Chair of Nelson and Colne college and a board member of the Association of Colleges.
+Stephen is also currently chair of Nelson and Colne college and a board member of the Association of Colleges and chair of the Nelson Town Deal Regeneration Board.
 Stephen was reappointed for a further four years in January 2017.

 Member of the Chartered Institute of Public Finance and Accountancy